 I said in this post that I wasn’t setting any resolutions for this year.
-I think this list of 18 things to let go of in 2018 is more about freeing myself up to enjoy life more.
+I think this list of 18 things to let go of next year is more about freeing myself up to enjoy life more.

 - The Power of Positive Thinking

 - How to Fake Being Happy…Until you Actually Are

 PIN THIS POST: